-Lachlan Murdoch, the choice of continuity
+Lachlan Murdoch, The Choice Of Continuity

-Lachlan is already president of Fox Corporation, parent company of the Fox News cable television channel, and was long the favorite against his brother James to succeed the family patriarch.
+Lachlan is already president of Fox Corporation, parent company of the Fox News cable television channel, and was long the favourite against his brother James to succeed the family patriarch.

-"Lachlan is reportedly the more conservative son of the two, James has more progressive politics," said Reece Peck, New York University professor and author of "Fox Populism," a book about the channel, which is a favorite among American conservatives and the crown jewel of the Murdoch empire.
+"Lachlan is reportedly the more conservative son of the two, James has more progressive politics," said Reece Peck, New York University professor and author of "Fox Populism", a book about the channel, which is a favourite among American conservatives and the crown jewel of the Murdoch empire.

-As the next US presidential election looms -- a contest that promises to be a rollercoaster, with Donald Trump leading as the Republican favorite despite multiple indictments -- "it would make sense" to choose Lachlan Murdoch, said Peck.
+As the next US presidential election looms - a contest that promises to be a rollercoaster, with Donald Trump leading as the Republican favourite despite multiple indictments - "it would make sense" to choose Lachlan Murdoch, said Peck.

 "And now it has this fully formed market and audience that wants that."